Skaelv/elizabot/readme.md

 $ sudo npm install --global git+ssh://git@github.com:Shopify/rory
 ```

+That will install rory as well as retext-styleguide as a module within rory.

 ## Using the Atom linter

-See the readme for [linter-rory](https://github.com/Shopify/linter-rory).
+Install rory, then see the readme for [linter-rory](https://github.com/Shopify/linter-rory).

 ## Using the command line